 David Caplan was no match for Denzil Minnan-Wong.
 Caplan was able to get over 30 percent of the vote, but he placed first in just five polls.
 The combination of Minnan-Wong’s name recognition and incumbency, Caplan’s long absence from provincial politics and his involvement in the eHealth boondoggle (he resigned as Minister of Health in 2009 and did not run in the 2011 provincial election) probably also played a part as well.
 Caplan did best in Flemingdon Park, a low-income neighbourhood with a large immigrant population that was previously part of Ward 26.

-Self-described “pragmatist” Stephen Ksiazek, a local business owner and board member of the Don Mills who sits on the Don Mills Residents Association, placed third with 7.1 percent of the vote, coming first in one poll.
+Self-described “pragmatist” Stephen Ksiazek, a local business owner who sits on the Don Mills Residents Association, placed third with 7.1 percent of the vote, coming first in one poll.

 Minnan-Wong will serve a second term as Tory’s primary deputy mayor, and will once again set an agenda of low taxes and austerity at City Hall.